Japan With Kids: How to Plan A Japan Family Trip

 DayThings to DoOvernight

-Day 10Depart Japan - End of Trip-
+Day 11Depart Japan - End of Trip-

-Arrive in Tokyo and spend a half day in the Ghibli Museum to immerse yourself in its lively atmosphere.
+Arrive in Tokyo and spend half a day in the Ghibli Museum to immerse yourself in its lively atmosphere.
 Wander down the boulevard to the serene Meiji Shrine, where you and your child can write wishes on wooden ema boards.
 Experience a traditional rickshaw ride to Senso-ji, known for its colossal lantern hanging beneath the Kamiranimon.
-Nearby lies the enchanting district of Akihabara with not only the latest video games and animation, where time is never too short to stay.
+Nearby lies the enchanting district of Akihabara, with not only the latest video games and animation, where time is never too short to stay.

-Followed by a day trip around Mt.
+After a full day adventure through the Disneyland, followed by a day trip around Mt.
 Fuji, whether it's a hike to Arakurayama Sengen Park for a distant view of the snow-capped peak or a leisurely cruise on Lake Kawaguchi to admire its tranquil reflections, each spot offers a glimpse of this iconic volcano's charm.
 In the evening, indulge in a rejuvenating soak in the hot springs for ultimate relaxation and wellness benefits.

 After marveling at the floating shrine in Itsukushima at various times, ride the Shinkansen back to Kyoto, a city with a millennium of history that always merits an extended visit.
 Ascend the red torii tunnel to encounter the fox statues guarding the Fushimi Inari Shrine, then take a leisurely stroll in Gion while dressed in a kimono to immerse yourself in the tradition of the tea ceremony and savor the delicate flavors of Kaiseki cuisine.